mesmerizedchild/mch-carousel/README.md

-# MCh Carousel -- Beta, still not production-ready
+# MCh Carousel -- Beta 2, still not production-ready

 ## What is MCh Carousel?

 Yet another carousel, this time by some [obscure developer](https://www.linkedin.com/in/robertogiuntoli) in Barcelona, Spain...

-It displays any number of pictures in a horizontal strip, with the ability of scrolling left or right.
+It displays any number of pictures in a horizontal strip, with the ability of scrolling left or right. , plus a number of features [listed below].
-It is appropriate for when multiple pictures must be displayed side by side, but not all of them might fit into the visible navigator viewport.
+It is appropriate for when multiple pictures must be displayed side by side, but not all of them might fit into the navigator viewport.

 ## Features
 * Unlimited number of images [bandwidth and memory permitting...]
+* Auto-slide [enabled by default]
-* Touch-screen, keyboard, trackpad and mousewheel support for scrolling
+* Touch-screen, keyboard, trackpad and mousewheel support for manual scrolling
 * [Optional] navigation and slide-control buttons
 * Styled entirely via CSS, including the buttons
-* Each image may be wrapped in a hyperlink
+* Each image may be wrapped in a hyperlink, which may open in a new window
 * On-mouse-hover image [obviously, only for devices with a mouse]
 * Up to 3 lines of caption for each image, that may be styled independently
-* Auto-slide [enabled by default]
-* 3 themes included, useful as starting point for your customisations
+* 3 themes included, useful as a starting point for your customisations
 * Custom jQuery events are emitted for significant visual events
 * Support for both left-to-right and right-to-left page flows
 * Most options may be changed dynamically, after the carousel has loaded